Kombucha

 I get commissions for purchases made through links in this post.
 View our Affiliate Disclaimer.

-Over 90% of the sugar is consumed by the bacteria and yeast during fermentation.
-This produces a drink that is low in sugar, despite sugar being one of the original ingredients.
+The fermentation process takes roughly 7-12 days, depending on temperature and the strength of the SCOBY.
+Bacteria and yeast consume over 90% of the sugar during fermentation.
+This produces a drink that is low in sugar, despite sugar being one of the main original ingredients.

-What You Need for Making Kombucha
+What You Need To Make Kombucha Tea

 To start a batch of kombucha, you will need the following ingredients: